rwvo/mac_hipster/Readme.md

 Your second biggest passion–after watching international arthouse films–is developing HIP applications.
 If only you could do that on your MacBook...

+The instructions in this Readme have you covered.
+While running HIP applications on macOS is a bit challenging, given the lack of a "Team Red" GPU, compiling and linking is entirely possible.
+You just need to prepare the MacBook a little bit before leaving on your international trip.
+You do need access to a Linux machine with an AMD GPU and a working ROCm install, including the ROCm development packages; we'll copy them over to the MacBook, and then use llvm/clang to cross-compile for x86 with AMD GPU support.

+Just follow along with the 5 steps further.
+Some of the steps may seem a bit daunting, but the total number of steps is less than half of those of the _Alcoholics Anonymous_ program.
+Easy!

+"But wait", you say, "can't we just simply..."

 ## Containers?
 Virtual Machines?
 Meh...

 One approach to building HIP applications on a Mac is to use a container (e.g., Docker)